Principality of Zvenyhorod

-Zvenyhorod Principality was a historical state which existed in the XI-XIII centuries on the west of modern Ukraine with the capital in Zvenyhorod.
-In 1349, Principality became part of Polish Kingdom.
+The Principality of Zvenyhorod was a historical state which existed in the 11th–13th centuries in the west of modern Ukraine with the capital in Zvenyhorod.
+In January 1350, Principality became part of Polish Kingdom.

 History

 Around the year of 1084, the principalities of Zvenyhorod, Terebovlia and Peremyshl were founded within the Principality of Volhynia.
 Zvenyhorod went to Volodar Rostyslavych, the others to his brothers.

 In 1141 the principality united with Peremyshl and Terebovlia.

 In 1239 the area was subordinated to the Golden Horde.
-In 1349 the principality went under control of Kingdom of Poland, then became part of it in 1392.
+But January 1350 the principality went under control of Kingdom of Poland, then became part of it in 1392.